Linkin Park: A Thousand Suns (2008–2011)

-On April 26, the band released an app for the iPhone, iPod Touch, and iPad, a game called 8-Bit Rebellion!
+On April 26, the band released a game for the iOS called 8-Bit Rebellion!
 It featured the band as playable characters, and a new song called "Blackbirds" which was unlockable by beating the game.
 The song was also later released as an iTunes bonus track on A Thousand Suns.

 A Thousand Suns was released on September 14.
 The album's first single, "The Catalyst", was released on August 2.
 The band promoted their new album by launching a concert tour, which started in October 2010.
 Other singles from the album include, "Waiting for the End", "Burning in the Skies", and "Iridescent".
 Furthermore, a documentary about the album's production, titled Meeting of A Thousand Suns, was available.
 On August 31, 2010, it was announced that the band would perform "The Catalyst" live for the first time at the 2010 MTV Video Music Awards on September 12, 2010.
 The venue of the debut live performance of the single was Griffith Observatory, a location used in Hollywood movies.

 Linkin Park reached No.9 in the Billboard Social 50, a chart of the most active artists on the world's leading social networking sites.
 In other Billboard Year-End charts, the band reached No.92 in the "Top Artists" chart, as well as A Thousand Suns reaching No.53 in the Year-End chart of the Billboard Top 200 albums and "The Catalyst" reaching No.40 in the Year-End Rock Songs chart.

 The band was nominated for six Billboard Awards in 2011 for Top Duo or Group, Best Rock Album for A Thousand Suns, Top Rock Artist, Top Alternative Artist, Top Alternative Song for "Waiting for the End" and Top Alternative Album for A Thousand Suns, but did not win any award.
 The band charted in numerous Billboard Year-End charts in 2011.
 The band was No.39 in the Top Artists Chart, No.87 in the Billboard 200 Artists chart, No.11 in the Social 50 Chart, No.6 in the Top Rock Artists Chart, No.9 in the Rock Songs Artists Chart, No.16 in the Rock Albums Chart, No.4 in the Hard Rock Albums Chart, and No.7 in the Alternative Songs Chart.